mlbowser/HTSocc/documents/manuscript/06_methods.md

 # Materials and Methods

+In our detailed presentation of our methods and even our thought process for why methods were chosen, we are seeking to follow the recommendations of @Devarajan_et_al_2020.

 ## Study area

 The study area, described by Bowser et al. [-@Bowser_et_al_2020], was a 938 ha portion of the Slikok Creek watershed on the Kenai National Wildlife Refuge (KNWR) with a bounding box from 60.44° to 60.47° latitude and from -151.10° to -151.03° longitude.

 Based on data from the U.S.\ National Land Cover Database [@Homer_et_al_2015], the land area of this study area was coverd mostly by mixed forest (29%), evergreen forest (22%), emergent herbaceous wetlands (13%), deciduous forest (12%), woody wetlands (11%), and open water (10%).
 Common trees in well-drained areas were white spruce (*Picea glauca* (Moench) Voss), Alaska birch (*Betula pendula* subsp. *mandshurica* (Regel) Ashburner & McAll.), quaking aspen (*Populus tremuloides* Michx.), and cottonwood (*Populus* × *hastata* Dode).
 Black spruce (*Picea mariana* Britton, Sterns & Poggenb.) was the dominant tree in forested wetlands.
 Herbaceous wetlands were characterized by mosses, sedges, and low shrubs.
 Shallow, eutrophic lakes (Headquarters Lake, Nordic Lake, and smaller, unnamed lakes) accounted for most of the open water in the study area.

+This study area was chosen as an analog of a real conservation unit that could be conveniently sampled from our office at the Kenai National Wildlife Refuge, which lies at 60.4647°N, 151.0735°W within the Slikok Creek watershed.
+Like most conservation units and like the Kenai National Wildlife Refuge as a whole, this study area includes varied habitat types; arbitrary, artificial, and ecologically open boundaries that have no meaning to wildlife; and a range levels of human disturbance from fairly remote, undisturbed areas to developed land.

 Sampling design, field methods, and identification methods were detailed by @Bowser_et_al_2020, but they are summarized here.